 The Travel Agency Regulations permit foreign investors to establish foreign invested travel agencies.
-Foreign-owned travel agencies are allowed to open branches nationwide, but are restricted from engaging in outbound tourism business in China, unless otherwise determined by the State Council, or provided under a bilateral free trade agreement between the country and China, or the closer economic partnership agreements between China, Hong Kong and Macau.
+Foreign-owned travel agencies are allowed to open branches nationwide, but are restricted from engaging in outbound tourism business in China, unless otherwise determined by the State Council, or provided under a bilateral free trade agreement between the country and China, or the closer economic partnership agreements between China, Hong Kong and Macao.
 In December 2009, the State Council promulgated the Opinion on Accelerating Development of Travel Industry, which gradually allows foreign invested travel agencies to operate business of arranging PRC residents traveling to overseas destinations on a trial basis.
-On August 29, 2010, the NTA and MOFCOM further promulgated the Interim Measures for Supervising Pilot Operation of Overseas Travel Business by Sino-Foreign Joint Venture Travel Agencies, according to which the National Tourism Administration may choose and approve certain qualified Sino-foreign joint venture travel agencies to operate business of arranging PRC residents traveling to overseas destinations, Hong Kong and Macau (excluding Taiwan), on a trial basis.
-Based on the Plan to Strengthen the Reform and Open-up Policy in China (Shanghai) Pilot Free Trade Zone promulgated by the State Council in March 2017, China (Shanghai) Pilot Free Trade Zone has implemented a pilot project that allows the wholly foreign-owned travel agencies registered in China (Shanghai) Pilot Free Trade Zone that satisfied with required conditions to operate outbound tourism business.
+On August 29, 2010, the NTA and MOFCOM further promulgated the Interim Measures for Supervising Pilot Operation of Overseas Travel Business by Sino-Foreign Joint Venture Travel Agencies, according to which the National Tourism Administration may choose and approve certain qualified Sino-foreign joint venture travel agencies to operate business of arranging PRC residents traveling to overseas destinations, Hong Kong and Macao (excluding Taiwan), on a trial basis.
+Based on the Plan to Strengthen the Reform and Open-up Policy in China (Shanghai) Pilot Free Trade Zone that satisfied with required conditions to operate outbound tourism business.
 In January 2019, the PRC State Council promulgated the Approval to the Work Plan on Fully Promoting the Comprehensive Pilot Program for Expanding the Opening-Up of the Service Industry of Beijing Municipality, which allows wholly foreign-owned travel agencies to provide outbound travel services (except for Taiwan) for PRC citizens on a trial basis.

 On August 20, 2020, the Ministry of Culture and Tourism promulgated a Tentative Administrative Measure on Online Travel Operation, which intends to standardize the online travel operation business.
-The online travel operation services means provision of travel services to the travelers via the information network such as Internet and such services include package tour, transportation, accommodation, dining, sightseeing, entertainment and so on.
+The online travel operation services mean provision of travel services to the travelers via the information network such as Internet and such services include package tour, transportation, accommodation, dining, sightseeing, entertainment and so on.
 The operator of online travel business shall provide real and accurate travel services information without false promotion and advertisement.
 The operator of online travel platform shall verify the identification, license, quality standard and credit rating of all travel business operator registered on the platform.
 The online travel business operator shall protect the personal data privacy of travelers and shall not set unfair trading conditions based on consumption record and preference by abusing data analyzing technology.
 The platform operator shall examine the license and qualification of travel business operator inside the platform and alert the travelers for safety warning, and shall take the liability if it fails to perform relevant obligations requested by such administrative measures.